 1. It provides more flexibility to learners

-Allowing your learners to study at their own speed makes dealing with busy schedules easier.
+Allowing your learners to self-study at their own pace and at the time they choose makes dealing with their busy schedules much easier, as well as facilitating your own.
 Some people are early birds; others can only study late at night when all the work is done and the children are sleeping.
 Asynchronous learning covers it all.

 It also supports different learning styles, so you can try tailoring an optimal experience for each learner.
 The same goes for training people with disabilities.
 Not only can you accommodate whether the learners are visual or audial types but design accessible learning, to begin with.